-Modelling of the anticipated volume of leachate generated during the development and operation of the Stage 1 landfill has indicated that two evaporation ponds will be adequate for the management of anticipated leachate volumes for the first four years of operation and in the fifth year a third leachate pond will be required.
-This assessment is based on 25% of the generated leachate being recirculated onto or within the landfill waste mass.
-This is a conservative assumption and should easily be able to be achieved.
+Modelling of the anticipated volume of leachate generated during the development and operation of the Stage 1 landfill has indicated that two evaporation ponds will be adequate for the management of anticipated leachate volumes for the first four years of operation, in the fifth year a third leachate pond will be required and in the eighth year a fourth pond will be required.
+This assessment is based on 20% of the generated leachate being recirculated onto or within the landfill waste mass up until the seventh year and then 40% of the generated leachate recirculated.
+This modelling has been undertaken utilising significantly conservative assumption and hence, this level of leachate recirculation should easily be able to be achieved in order to adequately manage the quantity of leachate being generated on site.